-Ileana is a writer on the Original Content team.
-She lives in Brooklyn, NY.
+Ileana is the Editor of Original Content.
+She lives in Queens, NY.

 Most people are pretty familiar with the tragic story of the Titanic.
 Let’s take a step back for a second: The Titanic was a British passenger ship that was set to travel from Great Britain to New York.
 It was the largest passenger ship on the water at the time.